 When to travel to China?

 As I’ve already said, China is as big as Europe.
-Therefore, there isn’t one best season during which to visit the country.
+Therefore, there isn’t one best season during which to visit China.
 It depends on where you are going.
 Here is some general advice:

 - During the summer, it will be pretty hot everywhere (the exception is Yunnan province where it will be between 20 and 25 degrees Celsius).
 Also, the southeast coast (from Shanghai to Hong Kong) is affected by typhoons.